 e.g. If you wish to access or correct your personal data, please contact ….

 G) Hyperlink to the University Policy Statement:

 Training Workshops by EY

-It is common that colleagues tend to collect excessive personal information for just in case.
+It is common that colleagues tend to collect "excessive" personal information which could be avoided.
 For instance, if we could communicate with the data subject by email, we might not want to collect his/her mobile phone number.
 Please kindly exercise care and just in the collection while keeping it minimal.
-If there is a potential leakage of personal data, according to the University's Information Security Incident Handling Procedures, colleagues should report to the Information Security Officer (currently held by the Chief Information Officer) in a timely manner so that damage could be contained and victims could be notified as soon as possible.
-For enquiry, please contact firstname.lastname@example.org.
+If there is a potential leakage of personal data, according to the University's Personal Data Compliance Manual, colleagues should report to the UDPO in a timely manner so that damage could be contained and victims could be notified as soon as possible.
+For enquiry, please contact email@example.com.